naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the chicken go to the seance?
-To talk to the other side.
+Why did the horse go behind the tree?
+To change its jockeys!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)